chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [ ] fix: Introduce parameter object needs to respect existing * arg
+- [ ] fix: Introduce parameter object should not be available for test methods and pytest fixtures
+- [ ] fix: Only offer actual outcome if diff exists, not for all failures

 ## Completed Tasks (newest first)